4K Resolution Free To Air TV In Australia!

 4K Television in Australia

-The good news is that as of early 2018, Australia’s Free To Air TV networks are busy working away trialling DVB-T2 technology, which can carry 4K TV broadcasts.
+The good news is that as of March 2018, Australia’s Free To Air TV networks are busy working away trialling DVB-T2 technology, which can carry 4K TV broadcasts.
 This truly exhibits the bandwidth capacity of the simple Digital TV Antenna, especially when compared to internet downloads.
 Whilst it may be an older delivery method, getting a TV antenna installation today may have you watching the best quality television available in Australia, very soon.
-If your TV Antenna is not installed correctly, call the team at Install My Antenna on 1300 800 123 for a Free Onsite Quote for your TV Antenna Installation today!
+Read more about the trial in the news release from Broadcast Australia here.